imarquart/TOM-GamesOnNetworks/README.md

   _A_<---> _B_ <---> _C_

 We may now analyze this situation with pairwise dependencies between _A_ and _B_, as well as _B_ and _C_.
 If, however, _B_ anticipates in some way the actions of _A_ and _C_ when making his choice, then agent _A_'s payoff is now also indirectly influenced by the choice of _C_.
 We thus have to analyze a game on a network structure.
+Interdepencies can now be direct, indirect or entirely absent.

+An [https://en.wikipedia.org/wiki/Adjacency_matrix#Examples](adjacency matrix) represents these relationships succinctly.